darryncampbell/DataWedge-MultiBarcode-Sample/README.md

 - Disable Instant Reporting and specify the number of barcodes being scanned prior to scanning a sheet of barcodes.

-A [Sample set of barcodes](https://github.com/darryncampbell/DataWedge-MultiBarcode-Sample/raw/master/screenshots/barcodes.jpg) is included in this repository if needed.
+A [sample set of barcodes](https://github.com/darryncampbell/DataWedge-MultiBarcode-Sample/raw/master/screenshots/barcodes.jpg) is included in this repository if needed.
 I recommend you print it out rather than trying to scan it from a computer screen for best performance.

 You can see the sample app in action in the below video, scanning the [sample barcodes](https://github.com/darryncampbell/DataWedge-MultiBarcode-Sample/raw/master/screenshots/barcodes.jpg).